Realms 'n Reality

-Realms 'n Reality is the debut studio album by American hip hop duo Cella Dwellas.
-It was released on March 26, 1996 through Loud Records.
+Realms 'n Reality is the debut studio album of American hip hop duo Cella Dwellas.
+It was released on March 26, 1996, through Loud Records.
 Production was handled by Nick Wiz, DJ Megahurtz, Gatman, The Bluez Brothers, and Cella Dwellas themselves.
 It features a lone guest appearance from Baybe.
 The album peaked at number 160 on the Billboard 200 and number 21 on the Top R&B/Hip-Hop Albums in the United States.
-Three singles were produced from the album: "Land of the Lost", "Good Dwellas" and "Perfect Match".
+Three singles were produced from the album: "Land of the Lost", "Good Dwellas", and "Perfect Match".